doombubbles/bg3-mods/README.md

   - Dealing spell damage inflicts 1 turn of Radiant Orb on the target
   - Can cast Guiding Bolt and Sunbeam per Short Rest

+## Item Upgrading

+**Headband of Intellect** - Unobtainable 19 INT version can now be created by combining the normal Warped Headband of Intellect with Enriched Infernal Iron

+**Shar's Spear of Darkness** - Can be created by combining Seluûne's Spear of Evening with a Stone of Shadows purchased from Nocturne

+**Dark Justiciar's Half-Plate** - Can be created by combining Dark Justiciar's Half-Plate with a Stone of Shadows purchased from Nocturne

+**Dark Justiciar's Gloves** - Can be created by combining Dark Justiciar's Gloves with a Stone of Shadows purchased from Nocturne

+**Dark Justiciar's Boots** - Can be created by combining Metallic Boots with a Stone of Shadows purchased from Nocturne

 ## Other Changes

 **Heat** - Deals 1 damage per turn instead of 1d4 (this then goes to 0 if you have Fire Resistance)